Tuurlijk/docker-local/Readme.md

 ### BLACKFIRE_CLIENT_ID
 Client id

+*This option is commented out by default because you are better of setting it globally in your shell environment.*

 ### BLACKFIRE_CLIENT_TOKEN
 Client token

+*This option is commented out by default because you are better of setting it globally in your shell environment.*

 ### BLACKFIRE_SERVER_ID
 Server id

+*This option is commented out by default because you are better of setting it globally in your shell environment.*

 ### BLACKFIRE_SERVER_TOKEN
 Server token

+*This option is commented out by default because you are better of setting it globally in your shell environment.*

 ### Ngrok
 Expose a local web server to the internet.
 Share your local development environment with others

 #### NGROK_AUTH
 Your token from https://dashboard.ngrok.com/auth

+*This option is commented out by default because you are better of setting it globally in your shell environment.*

 #### NGROK_PORT=prefix.dev.local:443
 Hostname and port of the exposed website